You’re driving along Newcastle Link Road when you notice blue and red flashing lights behind you. A siren sounds.

 The evidence gained from the illegal search was subsequently excluded as it was ruled to have been obtained illegally.

 According to R v Rondo, a reasonable suspicion involves more than a possibility, but less than a reasonable belief.

 The suspicion must have a factual basis, it cannot be based on hearsay or speculation.
 The belief must be formulated at the time of stopping and searching the person, it cannot be formed during the search or after the search.

 If the police did not have reasonable suspicion at the time they searched your vehicle, then they have acted illegally.
 If your charge has been based on an illegal search, a lawyer may be able to get your charges dropped.

 Hamilton Janke Lawyers has extensive experience representing clients in traffic matters.
-If you need advice or representation for a traffic matter, contact Hamilton Janke Lawyers 24 hours a day, 7 days a week on 4038 1666.
+If you need advice to seek legal advice or representation for a traffic law matter, contact Hamilton Janke Lawyers 24 hours a day, 7 days a week on 4038 1666.